killercup/trpl-ebook/book/hello-cargo.md

 version = "0.0.1"
 ```

-This file is used by Cargo to keep track of dependencies in your application.
+The `Cargo.lock` file is used by Cargo to keep track of dependencies in your application.
 Right now, we don’t have any, so it’s a bit sparse.
 You won't ever need
 to touch this file yourself, just let Cargo handle it.